himash/NIC-Forcer/README.md

       8.PD NUMBER
       9.SERIAL NUMBER

-This script works on heroku servers. there is another script also available to run on pc.(see brforcer-pc).
+This script works on heroku servers.<br />
+there is another script also available to run on pc.(see brforcer-pc).
+<br />for 'brforcer-pc' script, chromedriver is needed and output text file  will be saved in working directory and the file name would be gg.txt

 **i can't take any responsibility for the usage of this script. it's illegal**